openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-windows.md

 The Intel® Distribution of OpenVINO™ toolkit quickly deploys applications and solutions that emulate human vision.
 Based on Convolutional Neural Networks (CNN), the toolkit extends computer vision (CV) workloads across Intel® hardware, maximizing performance.
 The Intel® Distribution of OpenVINO™ toolkit includes the Intel® Deep Learning Deployment Toolkit.

-This guide provides the steps for creating a Docker* image with Intel® Distribution of OpenVINO™ toolkit for Windows* and further installation.
+This guide provides device specifics for a Docker* image creation with Intel® Distribution of OpenVINO™ toolkit for Windows* and its further usage.

 ## System Requirements